ElliniaFairy/elliniafairy.space/src/content/blog/personal/20251128_patriotic_hostage.md

 <br>

-And if something you deeply love is destroyed， like that concert canceled at the last minute, and you dare to complain?
+And if something you deeply love is destroyed, like that concert canceled at the last minute, and you dare to complain?

 No one will comfort you.
 They’ll just look down and say:
 > “It’s nothing compared to the needs of the nation.
 Why do you worship the Japanese anyway?”